build-on-aws/content/.github/ISSUE_TEMPLATE/content-proposal-template.md

 ---
 name: 📝 Content Proposal Template
 about: Use this template to propose content you (a community member) will write for BuildOn.AWS.
-title:
+title: "new content proposal: TODO"
 labels: content proposal
 assignees: cherbk

 ---

+# Amazonian Contributors

+If you are an Amazonian, please find the BuildOn.AWS wiki for more information on how to propose content.
+Any GitHub issues submitted here will be closed.

+# Community Contributors

-:warning: January 27, 2023: BuildOn.AWS content contributions are invite-only right now as we gather feedback and refine the publication processes and documentation.
+January 27, 2023 - BuildOn.AWS content contributions are invite-only right now as we gather feedback and refine the publication processes and documentation.
 Star or watch [this repository](https://github.com/build-on-aws/content/) for updates as we open this up to more community authors in the coming months.

-Interested in writing content for BuildOn.AWS?
+## Interested in writing content for BuildOn.AWS?
 Yay!
 We're so happy you're here.

 1. Review the [Author Quick Start](https://github.com/build-on-aws/content/blob/main/AUTHOR_QUICK_START.md) before submitting your proposal to get an idea of the content we're looking for.
 2. Set your proposed content title to the title of this issue.